TheresaLui/SelfHelpContent_v2/articles/microsoft.storsimple/storsimple-icanntregistervirtualarray.md

 	cloudEnvironments="public"
 />

-# I can not register my virtual array
+# I can't register my virtual array
 If your registration fails, then this could due to one of the following reasons:

 ## **Recommended steps**